zama-ai/concrete-ml/docs/built-in-models/linear.md

 ## Supported models for encrypted inference

 The following models are supported for training on clear data and predicting on encrypted data.
-Their API is similar the one of [scikit-learn](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.linear_model).
+Their API is similar to the one of [scikit-learn](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.linear_model).
 These models are also compatible with some of scikit-learn's main workflows, such as `Pipeline()` and `GridSearch()`.

 |                                             Concrete ML                                              |                                                                         scikit-learn                                                                         |
 | :--------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------------------------------------------------: |